ultibohub/Tools/README.md

 BuildRTL - The Ultibo RTL Builder tool

-ConfigureRTL - A utility used by the installer to update the FPC and Lazarus configuratgion
+ConfigureRTL - A utility used by the installer to update the FPC and Lazarus configuration

 FontBuilder - A tool to convert common bitmap fonts to a pascal unit for inclusion in projects